 Burt measured my sit bones and helpfully remarked that mine are particularly child bearing ready – a nice way of saying I’m wider than most, at 169mm.

-As a result he put me on a Specialized Oura saddle (a lot like the now discontinued Ruby favoured by Lizzie Deignan in her Boels-Dolmans days) in 168mm.
+As a result he put me on a Specialized Oura saddle (since discontinued and replaced by the Romin Evo MIMIC) in 168mm.
 The Stealth I’d been riding comes available in 142mm and 152mm.

 The saddle map showed a marked improvement in the amount I was tilting in the saddle.
 Not only that, with less tilt, my knee angle evened up to 34/38 degree.

 After almost a decade of cycling and countless years claiming I didn’t need a saddle that supported by sit bones because “I’m not sitting on my sit bones” – I was finally able to feel some actual support under my bum, whilst still getting pressure relief thanks to the generous cut-out.
 A bit of a mini revolution, really.